mattybigback/IoT-LED-Matrix/README.md

 Once a connection to a WiFi network has been established the matrix will scroll the IP address and URL of the configuration page, followed by either the built-in message or whichever message is stored in the ESP file system.
 The first message to be shown on connection to the WiFi network will always be the local IP address and URL.

+#### Buttons

+There are two optional buttons that have been implemented.

+* **Factory Reset** - wipes all user data (messages, display settings, WiFi settings) and puts the device back into access point mode.
+If pressed, the display will show ```RESET``` while user data is erased.

+* **Address Scroll** - Clears the display and scrolls the IP address and URL.

 #### Web portal

 The web portal can be accessed over http using the port defined in platformio.ini (default is port 80).
-Additonally, mDNS is implemented, so if your device supports it you can access the web portal using the .local URL
+Additionally, mDNS is implemented, so if your device supports it you can access the web portal using the .local URL.
+This URL can be customised by using the build flag ```HOSTNAME_PREFIX```.

 The configuration page includes the following parameters: